PlotPyStack/PlotPy/doc/dev/v1_to_v2.rst

 New options added to item builder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The method :py:meth:`.PlotItemBuilder.contours` has been added, in order to create contour curves.
+It returns a list of :py:class:`plotpy.core.items.ContourShape` objects.

+See demo script `tests/gui/test_contour.py`.

 The new keyword parameter ``alpha_function`` has been added to the methods :py:meth:`.PlotItemBuilder.image`, :py:meth:`.PlotItemBuilder.xyimage`, :py:meth:`.PlotItemBuilder.maskedimage`, :py:meth:`.PlotItemBuilder.maskedxyimage`,